Peter Munk Cardiac Centre

-For 30 years, the Peter Munk Cardiac Centre team has cared for patients with the most complex cases of heart and vascular disease, all while conducting critical research to improve patient outcomes.
+For more than 25 years, the Peter Munk Cardiac Centre team has cared for patients with the most complex cases of heart and vascular disease, all while conducting critical research to improve patient outcomes.

 Our history is layered with moments where we’ve built what doesn’t exist, done what nobody has tried, and brought hope when all seemed lost.

 In other words: we’ll do whatever it takes for our patients.